abacii-voice/arktic/README.md

 3. Run the import command from the root directory

-`~$ dms import --path=/home/test/ --client=TestClient --project=TestProject --grammar=TestGrammar --batch=Batch1 --name=Upload1`
+`~$ dm import --path=/home/test/ --client=TestClient --project=TestProject --grammar=TestGrammar --batch=Batch1 --name=Upload1`

 4. Create a user

-`~$ dms users add --first_name=FirstName --last_name=LastName --email=email@site.com`
+`~$ dm users add --first_name=FirstName --last_name=LastName --email=email@site.com --password=Password`

-5. Check email@site.com and signup with a password.
-Alternatively, include a password argument `--password=Password`.
+5. Create some tags in a file called tags.json in the root directory:

+{
+	"unintelligible": {
+		"description": "Speech cannot be parsed.",
+		"shortcut": "shift+ctrl+u"
+	}
+}

+Remember to follow basic rules for json otherwise the file will not parse (No trailing commas in lists or objects, double quotes not single).
+Import tags using the following command:

+`~$ dm tags add --client=ClientNameOrID --project=ProjectNameOrID --file=/path/to/file.json`

+They can also be add individually

+`~$ dm tags add --client=ClientNameOrID --project=ProjectNameOrID --name=TagName --shortcut=TagShortcut`

+The shortcut string must follow the standard notation for keyboard shortcuts, e.g. ctrl+shift+u.
+To update a tag (or flag) run the command again.
+Tags can be disabled by running

+`~$ dm tags --TagID --enable=False`

+List tags by running

+`~$ dm tags (filter by enabled with --is_enabled)`

+6. Flags can be added in a similar way:

+`~$ dm flags add --file=/path/to/file.json`

+7. Create some rules and an FAQ.
+They are found in the rules.json and faq.json files in the root directory.
+More advances formatting will be added later.

-6. Do transcription.
+8. Do transcription.
 At any point, a new project can be uploaded using steps 1+3.
 A user can be reassigned using:

 `~$ dm users assign --user=UserIdOrEmailFragment --client=TestClient --project=Whatever`

-7. Check a user total by running:
+9. Check a user total by running:

 `~$ dms users --user=UserIdOrEmailFragment`

-8. Export a project at any time using:
+10. Export a project at any time using:

 `~$ dms export --batch=BatchId`